-An international project led by Australian scientists at the Australian Antarctic Division and the ACE CRC successfully extracted ice cores at Aurora Basin North, about 500 kilometres inland of Casey station in 2013-14.
-The international team extracted a 303 metre-long ice core, which provides annual climate records for the past 1,100 years, and extracted two shallow ice cores spanning the past 800 to 1,000 years.
-The ice cores are being analysed for a range of climate parameters including temperature, snowfall, volcanic forcing, solar forcing, greenhouse gas forcing, sea-ice extent, atmospheric variability, dust sources from Australia, and biomass burning events.
+Two international projects led by Australian scientists at the Australian Antarctic Division and the ACE CRC successfully extracted ice cores at Aurora Basin North and Mount Brown South as a significant contribution to the IPICS 2,000 year array.
+In 2013-2014, the Aurora Basin North core was drilled about 500 kilometres inland of Casev station.
+The international team extracted a 303 metre-long ice core, which provides annual climate records for the past 2,700 years, and extracted two shallow ice cores spanning the past 800 to 1,000 years.
+The ice cores have been analysed for a range of climate parameters including temperature, snowfall, volcanic forcing, solar forcing, greenhouse gas forcing, sea-ice extent, atmospheric variability, dust sources from Australia, and biomass burning events.
 This ice core provides a valuable link between the coastal Law Dome record and the interior of the continent.

-More recently, in the summer of 2017-18, a team of Australian ice core researchers embarked on another deep field expedition to recover a 2,000-year-old ice core from Mount Brown, inland of Davis Station.
+In the summer of 2017-18, a team of Australian ice core researchers, led by the ACE CRC embarked on another deep field expedition to recover an ice core that extends between 1-2 millennia from Mount Brown, inland of Davis Station.
 The 300-metre core is expected to provide a record of the climate history of the Indian sector of the Southern Ocean, and hopefully a more robust picture of climate variability in Australia over the last one to two millennia.
 The region is known as a 'cyclone nursery' as it is where many storms are born before they head from west to east across the Southern Ocean and impact both Australia and East Antarctica.